Star of Bethlehem Cookies AKA Peanut Blossoms

 - 2 teaspoons vanilla

-- Preheat oven to 350º.
-Line two baking sheets with parchment paper; set aside.
+- Preheat the oven to 375 degrees.
+Line baking sheets with parchment and set aside.

 - Cream sugar, brown sugar, butter, and peanut butter.
 Beat in egg, milk, and vanilla.